jermason95/Toshiba-Workflow-Optimization/README.md

-The main findings of our report can be see at .see report full report above "Copy of Toshiba Project"
+The main findings of our report can be see at .see report full report above Copy of Toshiba Final Report.pdf

 A copy of the simulation described in the report can be seen here: